mmccrechowicz/mmccrechowicz.github.io/content/posts/UK_REF_2014.md

-## Analyze the data

-### Let's start by seeing which universities were assessed across the widest range of subjects.
+## Which universities were assessed across the widest range of subjects?

 We know there are 36 unique subjects (units of assessment) in the database.
 No single institution was assessed on all of them - UCL has the widest range at 32 of the 36 subjects - and some universities were only assessed in one subject.